gloose/15-466-f22-clockwork/README.md

 ### Controls

 Use your keyboard to type code into the game window.
 When you're done, press shift+enter to run your code, and watch the status messages to see how you did!
+You can also hold ctrl to speed up code execution.

 ### Language Specification